Home fires can be devastating. However there are a range of measures you can take to keep your family and home safe from fire. Here are some top tips:

 truck on firebreak

 Firebreaks are intended to minimise the spread or extension of a bushfire and provide safe access on your property for emergency vehicles.
 They are also important as the gap they create in the vegetation acts as a barrier to slow or stop the progress of a bushfire or wildfire.

 Total fire bans are declared on days of extreme weather or when widespread fires are seriously stretching firefighting resources.

 The need for the ban is assessed throughout the day and the ban may be revoked if weather conditions ease.

-A full explanation and what you can and cannot do during a Total Fire Ban day can be found through the Department of Fire and Emergency Services website or by downloading the leaflet below.
+A full explanation of what you can and cannot do during a total fire ban can be found on the Department of Fire and Emergency Services website.